 This course is tied closely to field study abroad, providing a hands-on experience in a foreign culture.
 Main objectives are to challenge students to consider business issues from a global perspective and to expose them to actual business environments abroad.
 Requirements include a team research project and an individual cultural report.
-The course includes a 10-day trip to various businesses in china.
+The course includes a 9-day trip to various businesses in Argentina.
 Students develop a research question in areas of managerial specialization and draw evidence from the field study to support their project report.
 While abroad, students visit a number of selected organizations and/or companies, and explore current business practices/issues.
 The group meets for three, 3-hour class sessions prior to the trip.
 Portions of these classes will focus on developing the research project.
-Also, to help prepare for the trip, selected outside speakers will share their experiences and perspectives on Chinese business and culture.
-At the final class session, projects are presented in both written and oral forms.
+Also, to help prepare for the trip, selected outside speakers will share their experiences and perspectives on South American business and culture.
+At the final class session after the trip, projects are presented in both written and oral forms.

-Special considersations/Logistics:
+Special considerations/Logistics:

-- Travel scheduled to take place April 25-May 5. - Expenses related to all academic/group aspects of the course/trip are covered by Katz.
+- Travel scheduled to take place March 4-13. - Expenses related to all academic/group aspects of the course/trip are covered by Katz.
 Students are required to cover individual expenses such as tuition, airfare, ground transfers, hotel, and meals. - A \$500 non-refundable deposit is required to reserve a space for this travel opportunity.

-• GRP trip locations vary by academic year
+• GRP trip locations vary by academic year.

-BIND 2719: GLOBAL RESEARCH PRACTICUM - BRAZIL
+BIND 2735: GLOBAL RESEARCH PRACTICUM - EUROPE